-The analyses suggest that treating eligible patients living with SCD with lovo-cel or exa-cel results in lifetime health gains and added costs when compared to standard of care alone.
+Our draft report analyses suggest that treating eligible patients living with SCD with lovo-cel or exacel results in lifetime health gains and added costs when compared to standard of care alone.
 Patients that were treated successfully experienced large health gains both in length of life and quality of life.
 When assuming a placeholder price for lovo-cel and exa-cel of \$2 million dollars and applying standard 3% per year discounting, these gene therapies have an incremental cost effectiveness that is above commonly cited thresholds from the health care system perspective.
-Findings from the modified societal perspective that included estimates of productivity loss for patients and caregivers approximate the high end of commonly cited thresholds assuming the \$2 million dollar placeholder price.
-The cost-effectiveness findings were driven by the lifetime opportunity to improve health and reduce VOC-related and other SCD-related costs, and to improve productivity and reduce caregiver costs in the modified societal perspective.
+Findings from the modified societal perspective that included estimates of productivity loss for patients and caregivers were above but approaching the high end of commonly cited thresholds assuming the \$2 million dollar placeholder price.
+The draft cost-effectiveness findings were driven by the lifetime opportunity to improve health and reduce VOC-related and other SCD-related costs, and to improve productivity and reduce caregiver costs in the modified societal perspective.